-Stu believes that Coaches of ‘Canada’s Game’ are in a unique position to share this positive message to help raise awareness that mental health issues can affect anyone.
-Coaches are respected by their players and the players need to know that their coaches care about them.
+Stu believes that Coaches are in a unique position to share a message to help raise awareness about mental health issues in their youth participants.
+Coaches are respected by their players and the players can benefit knowing that their coaches care about them.
 The idea is to create an environment where teammates support one another and are more aware of potential mental health issues so they are prepared to step in with support when they see a teammate, friend or family member struggling.

-Jesse’s family hopes that through creating this program in Jesse’s honour, it will lead to a healthier, more tolerant and compassionate outlook for our youth as they move forward in our communities.
+Jesse’s family hopes that through creating this program in his honour, it will lead to a healthier, more tolerant and compassionate outlook for our youth as they move forward in our communities.